-- (1) Trade-in Value.- Unless otherwise provided by law, the District may trade-in personal property, the trade-in value of which may be applied to the procurement or lease of like items.
-The trade-in value of such personal property shall not exceed an amount as specified in regulations. - (2) Approval of Trade-inIn Sales.- When the trade-in value of personal property of a District exceeds the specified amount, the Chief Business Official chief business official shall have the authority to determine whether: - (a) the subject personal property shall be traded in and the value applied to the purchase of new like items; -or - (b) the property shall be classified as surplus and sold in accordance with the provisions of Section 3820. -The Chief Business Official's chief business official's determination shall be in writing and be subject to the provisions of this code.
+- (1) Trade-in Value.
+Unless otherwise provided by law, the District may trade-in personal property, the trade-in value of which may be applied to the procurement or lease of like items.
+The trade-in value of such personal property shall not exceed an amount as specified in regulations. - (2) Approval of Trade-In Sales.
+When the trade-in value of personal property of a District exceeds the specified amount, the chief business official shall have the authority to determine whether: - (a) the subject personal property shall be traded in and the value applied to the purchase of new like items; or - (b) the property shall be classified as surplus and sold in accordance with the provisions of Section 3820.
+The chief business official's determination shall be in writing and be subject to the provisions of this code.